GenaroDS/BinarySearchTree/README.md

 ## Screenshots

-In the example, we first add the following numbers:
+Here you can check it's functionality.
+The resulting tree is properly ordered and contains all of the added values.

 <img src="screenshots/code1.png"  alt="code1">

-Then we add more:
 <img src="screenshots/code2.png"  alt="code2">

-The resulting tree is properly ordered and contains all of the added values.

 </p>